BorhanSaflo/EscapeJava/Report.md

 - also help

 ### **3.3 Techniques of implementation**
-- test-driven development
-- abstratction
-- encapsulation
-- inheritance
-- polymorphisom
-- design patterns
-- this is all bs

 We used abstraction to simplify the design of our game and make it more manageable.
 This helped us create simple and reusable objects that could be easily integrated into the game, including the chairs and tables that were regularly repeated around the room.
 We also used polymorphism to create objects that could behave differently based on their context.
 This enabled us to create a more dynamic and flexible game with objects that could adapt to different situations, including the clues that the user was able to interact with.